Don't fear the unlabelled: safe semi-supervised learning via simple debiasing: DeSSL: Unbiased semi-supervised learning

 and at $\lambda_{opt}$:

 where $\rho_{L,H} = \mathrm{Corr}(L(\theta;x, y), H(\theta;x))$.

 \end{theorem}

+Additionally, we have a variance reduction regime $\mathbb{V}(\hat{\mathcal{R}}_{DeSSL}(\theta)|r )\leq \mathbb{V}(\hat{\mathcal{R}}_{CC}(\theta) |r)$ for all $\lambda$ between $0$ and $2\lambda_{opt}$.
 A proof of this theorem is available as Appendix \ref{section:variance}.
 This theorem provides a formal justification to the heuristic idea that $H$ should be a surrogate of $L$.
 Indeed, DeSSL is a more accurate risk estimate when $H$ is strongly positively correlated with $L$, which is likely to be the case when $H$ is equal or equivalent to an expectation of $L$.
+Then, choosing $\lambda$ positive is a coherent choice.
+We demonstrate in Appendix \ref{section:variance} that $L$ and $H$ are positively correlated when $L$ is the negative likelihood and $H$ is the entropy.
+Finally, we experimentally validate this theorem and the unbiasedness of our estimator in Appendix \ref{theroem_validation}.
+Other SSL methods have variance reduction guarantees, see \citet{fox2014unbiased} and \citet{sakai2017semi}.
+In a purely supervised context, \citet{chen2020group} show that the effectiveness of data augmentation techniques lies partially in the variance reduction of the risk estimate.
+A natural application of this theorem would be to tune $\lambda$ automatically by estimating $\lambda_{opt}$.
+In our case however, the estimation of $\mathrm{Cov}(L(\theta;x, y), H(\theta;x))$ with few labels led to unsatisfactory results.
+However, we estimate it more accurately using the test set (which is of course impossible in practice) on different datasets and methods to provide intuition on the order of $\lambda_{opt}$ and the range of the variance reduction regime in Appendix \ref{section:lambda_opt_experiments}.